ayder/DockerFiles/PerconaGroupReplicationCluster/README.md

 ### Percona Group Replication

-This compose file and scripts are for setting up percona server 8 mysql group replication using proxysql on the docker environment.
-This will setup 3 percona server and 1 proxysql container with the following container and hostnames in docker environment:
+This compose file and scripts are for setting up percona server version 8.0.23 with mysql group replication using proxysql as HA on the docker environment.
+This will setup 3 percona  and 1 proxysql containers with the following host/container names in docker environment:

 ```
 percona1